Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Ethereum in a nutshell

 \section{Ethereum in a nutshell}

-Ethereum~\cite{ethereum} is a decentralized virtual machine, which can execute programs, called \emph{contracts}, written in a Turing-complete bytecode language~\cite{ethereumyellowpaper}.
+Ethereum~\cite{ethereum} is a decentralized virtual machine, which can execute programs --- called \emph{contracts} --- written in a Turing-complete bytecode language, called EVM~\cite{ethereumyellowpaper}.
 Every contract has a permanent storage where to keep data, and a set of functions which can be invoked either by users or by other contracts.
-Users and contracts can own \emph{ether}, a cryptocurrency similar to Bitcoin (denoted with $\ether$), and send/receive it to/from users or other contracts.
+Users and contracts can own a crypto-currency (called \emph{ether}, or $\ether$ in short), and send/receive ether to/from users or other contracts.

 Users can send \emph{transactions} to the Etherum network in order to: \begin{inlinelist} \item create new contracts; \item invoke a function of a contract; \item transfer ether to contracts or to other users. \end{inlinelist} All the transactions sent by users, called \emph{external} transactions, are recorded on a public, append-only data structure --- the \emph{blockchain}.
 Upon receiving an external transaction, a contract can fire some \emph{internal} transactions, which are not explictly recorded on the blockchain, but still have effects on the balance of users and of other contracts.